mahmoudSaaadallah/Learning/Django/Django Class Based View.md

 #### 4. `CreateView`, `UpdateView`, `DeleteView`

 These are for handling forms related to creating, updating, and deleting model instances.
-They often work in conjunction with Django Forms.
+They often work in conjunction with Django Forms [[Django Forms]].

 ```python
 # myapp/forms.py